Hawaii to North Carolina Car Shipping.

 Shipping FROM Hawaii is the documented direction — five documents are required at the port, and missing one can push you past your sailing.
 The flip side is worth knowing: shipping TO Hawaii needs no documents at all — one of the reasons customers ship with us in both directions.
 We manage the paperwork checklist, your Matson booking, and 6–9 days of overland delivery from Long Beach to your North Carolina address.

-Port of Long Beach shipping terminal — arrival point for Hawaii to North Carolina vehicle shipments before overland delivery
+Long Beach Port — arrival point for Hawaii to North Carolina vehicle shipments before overland delivery

 1